After having braces removed or completing Invisalign™ treatment, wearing a retainer is the next step in the process.

-What to Expect When Your Child Receives a Retainer
+What to Expect When You Receive a Dental Retainer

-Dr. Vaysman first evaluates your child’s mouth to decide whether a retainer is appropriate.
+Dr. Vaysman first evaluates your mouth to decide whether a retainer is appropriate.
 If so, she determines which type is best.
-She then forwards your child’s information to our dental laboratory so technicians can begin creating your child’s customized retainer.
+She then forwards your information to our dental laboratory so technicians can begin creating your customized retainer.

-When the laboratory finishes the retainer, you will be asked to bring your child to our office for a final fitting.
+When the laboratory finishes the retainer, you will be asked to come to our office for a final fitting.
 Dr. Vaysman will ensure the retainer functions as expected.
 We ask you return to our office periodically for us to ensure the retainer is performing as expected.
-After she clears your child to stop wearing the retainer during the day, he or she need to only wear it at night to keep the newly aligned teeth in place.
+After she clears you to stop wearing the retainer during the day, you need to only wear it at night to keep the newly aligned teeth in place.

 Retainers are an essential part of orthodontic treatment that offer numerous proven benefits.
 These include: